bendytree/node-itsa/readme.md

 # Installation

-`itsa` has no dependencies and works on server or client via npm:
+`itsa` has no dependencies and works on via npm:

     > npm install itsa --save